What Is ICAO’s Requirement for Risk Assessment and Mitigation

-This leads into their recommendation that you use a risk matrix to capture this assessment.
-You could document a risk assessment via some other tool, but its an industry standard to use a risk matrix.
+This leads to their recommendation that you use a risk matrix to capture this assessment.
+You could document a risk assessment via some other tool, but it's an industry standard to use a risk matrix.

 (5.3.56) How to Use Risk Matrix

-- The purpose of risk matrix is to categorize risk (rank it);
+- The purpose of the risk matrix is to categorize risk (rank it);

 - You can customize your risk matrix; and